run-tracker/hasura/README.md

 ## Set up a database on a server
+Make sure you have docker setup and ready to go.
+Follow [these instructions](https://docs.docker.com/engine/install/) if necessary.

-Clone this repository on the server of interest.
+Next, clone this repository on the server of interest.
 `cd` into it and run
 ```
 docker-compose pull